Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 08

-Remove the 4 wheel screws.
+Remove the 4 wheel bolts.
 Unscrew by hand.

 Remove the wheel.
 Pull by hand.